roogue/osu-collector-dl/README.md

 - Download from the latest release, then extract the compressed file.

 - Paste your Osu!
 Api key after the `=` symbols.
 (Optional)\
-_Warning: Using Osu Mirror on resolving beatmaps are highly unstable, an osu api key is recommended to be provided._

 ```ini
 [OsuApi]